livan23l/connect4/README.md

 # Connect4
-Connect4 is the classic "connect four" game made with HTML, CSS, and JS, available in Spanish and English.
+Connect4 is the classic "connect four" game made with HTML, CSS, and JS, available in four languages.
 Play alone or with friends and unlock achievements on the site.

+## Available languages
+- English
+- Spanish
+- Portuguese
+- French

 ## Project structure
 <pre>
   ┌── app/                    Project source code
-  │   ├── controllers/        Controllers of the app
+  │   ├── api/                Api controllers for endpoints │   ├── controllers/        Controllers of the app
   │   ├── enums/              Enumerator files
   │   └── models/             Application data models